 The Davies Alpine House was designed to create the cool, dry and windy conditions that alpine plants favour, without using energy-intensive air conditioning and wind pumps.
-Its architects employed a mix of traditional practices and the latest technology to achieve this.
+It is a RIBA award-winning structure which combines traditional practice with the latest technology.

-The panes of glass are 12mm thick and have a low iron content which allows over 90 per cent of light through.
-Meanwhile, fan-like shades on the east and west sides of the glasshouse protect plants from the most intense heat of the summer sun.
+The glass is 12mm thick with a low iron content, this allows over 90 per cent of light through.
+Fan-like shades protect plants from the most intense heat of the summer sun.

-Only when plants come into bloom and are looking their best do they go on display in the Alpine House.
+Plants are nurtured in Kew's Alpine Nursery and only when they come into bloom do they go on display in the Alpine House.
 All the plants are grown in pots, enabling staff to provide the soil and watering regime that best suits each species.